Fecal Incontinence Specialist in Kansas City

 - Biofeedback (a form of physical therapy to strengthen the muscles)

 - Artificial anal sphincter (appropriate for nerve or muscle damage beyond repair)

 - In extreme cases, patients may find that a colostomy is the best option for improving their quality of life.

 Pelvic Floor Therapy and Treatment in Kansas City

-Colorectal Surgery Associates, PC can diagnose and identify the key issues that are causing symptoms of pelvic-floor related incontinence and pain.
-If you want to learn more, call Colorectal Surgery Associates, PC at (816) 941-0800 to schedule an intake appointment.
+Colorectal Surgical Associates, PC can diagnose and identify the key issues that are causing symptoms of pelvic-floor related incontinence and pain.
+If you want to learn more, call Colorectal Surgical Associates, PC at (816) 941-0800 to schedule an intake appointment.